fncreator22/Professional-Lawyer-Portfolio-Website/README.md

 # ⚖️ Lawyer Portfolio Website
+© 2024 John Doe, Attorney at Law.
+Developed with ❤️ by Sagar Mahajan.

 A **modern and responsive portfolio website** designed for a lawyer to showcase their expertise, achievements, and services.
 This website combines a **clean white theme** with smooth animations for a professional yet engaging user experience.